intel/nauta/docs/user-guide/actions/concepts.md

 # Nauta Basic Concepts

-Within this user guide, the following concepts and terms are relevant to using this software: user, administrator, resources, data, experiments, and predictions, all of which are described below.
+The following concepts and terms are relevant to using this software: user, administrator, resources, data, experiments, and predictions.

 This section discusses the following main topics: